shareaholic/shareaholic_for_drupal/README.txt

 == Changelog ==
 = 7.x-3.24 =
-* Enhancement: updated javascript snippet to version 2
+* Enhancement: updated Shareaholic JavaScript snippet - now a lot simpler!

 = 7.x-3.23 =
 * Enhancement: updated the reset plugin routine to not create new key